 Please be sure to review the Graduate School Admissions Application Procedures page and the Admissions Requirements Checklist.
 Please also read the complete admissions information found on the the Biomedical Graduate Education pages at http://biomedicalprograms.georgetown.edu/admissions.

 - Statement of Purpose (Include your reasons for choosing neuroscience as a career and your past research experience, if any)

-- Official Transcripts (We require international school transcripts to be evaluated for equivalency with U.S. Standards.
-The preferred place for this evaluation is the World Education Services (WES).)
+- Official Transcripts - required from all institutions from which the applicant has or will earn a degree (undergraduate, graduate, and/or associates) by the time of matriculation at Georgetown; unofficial non-degree coursework transcripts should be uploaded directly to the online application.
+This program requires international school transcripts to be evaluated for equivalency with U.S. Standards.
+The preferred place for this evaluation is the World Education Services (WES).

 - Official Recommendations (2)

 - Official Score Report for the TOEFL/IELTS (see below)

 - GRE (recommended but not required; see below)

 - Supplemental Application Form

 Official hard copy transcripts should be mailed to the following address: